waveform-computing/compoundpi/docs/quickstart.rst

 Compound Pi.
 If specified without any further parameters it will cause all discovered Pi servers to blink their camera LED for 5 seconds.
-Thus, if you run this command immediately after :ref:`command_find` you can quickly locate any Pi servers that were no discovered (typically this is due to misconfiguration of the network).
+Thus, if you run this command immediately after :ref:`command_find` you can quickly locate any Pi servers that were not discovered (typically this is due to misconfiguration of the network).

 If :ref:`command_identify` is specified with one or more addresses, it will